 EPA - The Stamp of Quality of Care //

 The EPA, established in 2009, has become known as setting the benchmark in complementary healthcare.
-The standards which its accredited practitioners adhere to are well in excess of those required in the case of other complementary modalities, or by many (if not most) other professional associations.
+The standards which its members adhere to are well in excess of those required in the case of other complementary modalities, or by many (if not most) other professional associations.

 And the result? …The EPA provides a standard of healthcare practitioner that the public can trust, as being of the same quality as the EPA itself.
 This is enormously important and of value to all people, in a day and age when stress, body pain, disease and illness and other health markers are on the rise.
 The public seeks a quality in healthcare that they can trust as putting the client’s true wellbeing first.

-And for the EPA, this is not just words – it is a lived standard by those who run the EPA, and it is a lived standard by those whom the EPA accredits.
+And for the EPA, this is not just words – it is a lived standard by those who run the EPA, and it is a lived standard by those whom choose to be members of the EPA.